 Passport registrars and institutional researchers will track students who earn the Passport and notify those students; track students that transfer to your institution with the Passport; submit data to the National Student Clearinghouse at the end of each term; and receive annual reports about the performance of Passport students after transfer.

-This new handbook is a valuable tool for Passport registrars and IR staff.
+This handbook is a valuable tool for Passport registrars and IR staff.
 It provides background information on the project as well as detailed descriptions of the specific tasks and responsibilities of registrars and institutional researchers, guiding principles, and the data elements for data collection.
-The Handbook will be updated as necessary as the project continues to evolve and expand.
+The Handbook will be updated as necessary as the project continues to expand and as processes expand.

 Interstate Passport Data Management Plan